-At The Hairfront we only offer FUE because we believe this method is superior for our patients.
+At The Hairfront we only offer FUE because we believe this method is better for our patients.
 FUT surgery stands for Follicular Unit Transplant and was the first method of hair transplant surgery to yield natural results as each follicular unit was transplanted one by one into the recipient balding areas.
 Some doctors still practice this method.
 The main difference between the two is the method of obtaining the donor hairs: In FUT, a strip of scalp is removed from the back of your head.
 Patients are left with a linear scar, a tighter head and a painful healing time of at least 4-6 weeks.
 FUT is easier for doctors to perform as the entire strip can be dissected under a microscope by assistants and this entails minimal time.
 FUE, or Follicular Unit Extraction differs in the fact that each follicular unit of hair is removed one by one directly from the head (not a dissected strip).
 The process is much more time consuming and requires much skill from the doctor.
-Although more time consuming for the doctor, FUE is definitely best for you as the patient as you will have no linear scar and minimal pain and down time.
+Although more time consuming for the doctor, FUE is definitely great for you as the patient as you will have no linear scar and minimal pain and down time.

 Am I a suitable candidate for a hair transplant?

 Hair transplant surgery uses your own hair that we transplant to balding areas.
-The hair that we take is from the donor area which is usually from the back of your head.
+The hair that we take is from the donor area, which is usually from the back of your head.
 Your quality and quantity of donor hair will determine whether you are a good candidate for the surgery as well as your age and the progression of your hair loss thus far.
-Dr Lohlun and her team will be able to give you a free in person consultation to discuss your options.
+Dr Lohlun and her team will be able to give you a consultation in person to discuss your options.

 What is the difference between a graft and a hair and how does this influence the cost